RandyKnapp/ValheimMods/EpicLoot/README.md

   * [Digitalroot](https://github.com/Digitalroot) - Help with testing

 ## Installation

-Copy the contents of "files" to a new folder called "EpicLoot" in your BepInEx/plugins directory (on both clients and dedicated servers).
+Copy the contents of "plugins" to a new folder called "EpicLoot" in your BepInEx/plugins directory (on both clients and dedicated servers).
+Currently all main mod json files must be contained in the same folder as the EpicLoot.dll file.
+When using a thunderstore mod manager these files should be placed in the correct directory for you.

 ## Cheats